 Time goes by, but the birth parents will never be able to forget they put their child up for adoption.
-Even though it may have been in the best interest of the child, that maternal instinct and love never goes away.
+Even though it may have been in the best interest of the child, that maternal instinct and love never go away.

-Due to the pain and difficulties birth parents can suffer, many seek counseling to help them get in touch with their feelings.
+Due to the pain and difficulties, birth parents can suffer, many seek counseling to help them get in touch with their feelings.
 Others may find solace in joining either in-person or online support groups for birth parents who put their children up for adoption.

-Not only do birth parents have to live with the pain of not being with their child they put up for adoption, they also have to live with the stigma of what others think.
+Not only do birth parents have to live with the pain of not being with their child they put up for adoption, but they also have to live with the stigma of what others think.

 You may find it interesting to read the stories of those affected firsthand by adoption.
-Giving Up a Baby for Adoption has a Lifetime Impact, an article courtesy of The Irish Times, is a powerful example of what people go through after adoption.
+Giving Up a Baby for Adoption has a Lifetime Impact, an article courtesy of The Irish Times is a powerful example of what people go through after adoption.

 Some family members may look down on the birth mother or judge her for putting her baby up for adoption.